This lesson will introduce us to pronunciation details in K’iche. We will take a look at the alphabet and listen to sample words.

 Jas kab’an che ub’ixik le K’iche’ ch’ab’al (The sounds of K’iche)

-This lesson will introduce the vowels and consonants of K’iche’.
-Most will not be challenging for a speaker of English or Spanish, as the reader will soon discover.
-The series of ejective consonants (b’, t’, k’, q’) will be a bit harder to articulate but with practice they can be mastered too.
-It should be noted that vowel length is important as several words as distinguished only by the length of their vocalic articulation (Ex. chäj “pine tree” and chaj “ashes”.
-Short vowels will be spelt with a dieresis diacritic as in chäj “pine tree”.
-We encourage the reader not to feel discouraged if her or his pronunciation is not like a native speaker’s.
-In this course we strive to develop communicational competence, not perfect articulation!
-Your pronunciation will improve as you continue to practice and engage native speakers.
-Read the text below, click on the examples, listen carefully and repeat them aloud until you feel comfortable with your pronunciation.
+Most of the sounds of K’iche’ will not be challenging for a speaker of English or Spanish, as the reader will soon discover.
+The series of ejective consonants (b’, t’, k’, q’) will be a bit harder to articulate, but with patience and practice they can be mastered too.
+It should be noted that vowel length is important as several words are distinguished only by the length of their vocalic articulation.
+For example, the ä in chäj “pine tree” is short, while the a in chaj “ashes” is long.
+Short vowels will be spelt with a dieresis diacritic (¨) as in the previous example chäj.
+We encourage the reader not to feel discouraged if her or his pronunciation is not exactly like a native speaker’s.
+In this course, we strive to develop communicational competence, not “perfect articulation”!
+Your pronunciation will improve as you continue to practice and engage with native speakers.
+Begin by reading the words below and then click on the examples and listen carefully.
+Repeat the words aloud until you feel comfortable with your pronunciation.

 The sounds of K’iche’

-Some features of K’iche’ consonants and vowels are quite different from those of Standard Indo-European languages.
-The most striking are a glottalized series of consonants as well as the presence of both short and long vowels.
-However, with practice and attention to native speakers’ pronunciation, none of these are difficult to master.
+Some features of K’iche’ consonants and vowels are quite different from those of most Indo-European languages.
+The most striking are a glottalized series of consonants (ejectives) as well as the presence of both short and long vowels.
 Vowels are sometimes followed by a closure of the glottis (glottal stop) in which case they are followed by an apostrophe (‘).

 |